0ldriku/CAF-Annotator/README.md

 ## Usage

 1. Put you audio files in /files.
-Or use the google colab notebook to transcribe the audio files. in such case, put the generated files in /results/transcriptions.
+Or use the [Google Colab notebook](https://colab.research.google.com/github/0ldriku/Maruko/blob/main/Maruko_Whisper.ipynb) to transcribe the audio files. in such case, put the generated files in /results/transcriptions.
 2. segment the text into the units you want to analyze.
 3. load the audio 2. transcribe, load the segments.
 4. adjust the boundaries of the segments. the faster-whisper tool is not perfect, so you may need to adjust the boundaries of the segments.